pybamm-team/pybamm.org/README.md

 style, and common file-based issues.

-Rather than just the files changed due to a commit, you may run the hooks on all files using the `pre-commit run --all-files` command.
+Rather than just the files changed due to a commit, you may run the hooks on all files using the `prek -a`/`prek --all-files` command.

+You may use a shorthand `nox -s lint` to do the same, though you'll need to install `prek` manually separately.

 6. To generate the teams page, run